 On July 28, 2016, the company entered into an amended and restated five-year \$2.5 billion multi-currency senior secured revolving credit agreement (the "Credit Facility").
 On December 18, 2018, the company entered into an amendment to the Credit Facility, increasing the revolving commitments under the Credit Facility by \$500.0 million to a total of \$3.0 billion.
-As of December 29, 2018, the company had \$1,887.8 million of borrowings outstanding under the Credit Facility, including \$1,814.0 million of borrowings in U.S. Dollars and \$73.8 million of borrowings denominated in Euros.
-The company also has \$12.1 million in outstanding letters of credit as of December 29, 2018, which reduces the borrowing availability under the Credit Facility.
-Remaining borrowing availability under the Credit Facility was \$1.1 billion at December 29, 2018.
+Subsequent to the end of fiscal year December 28, 2019, the company entered into an amended and restated credit agreement.
+See Note 14 to the consolidated Financial Statements for further information on the Amended Facility.
+As of December 28, 2019, the company had \$1.9 billion of borrowings outstanding under the Credit Facility, including \$1.8 billion of borrowings in U.S. Dollars and \$47.9 million of borrowings denominated in Euros.
+The company also has \$13.3 million in outstanding letters of credit as of December 28, 2019, which reduces the borrowing availability under the Credit Facility was \$1.1 billion at December 28, 2019.

-At December 29, 2018, borrowings under the Credit Facility accrued interest at a rate of 1.63% above LIBOR per annum or 0.63% above the highest of the prime rate, the federal funds rate plus 0.50% and one month LIBOR plus 1.00%.
-The average interest rate per annum on the debt under the Credit Facility was equal to 4.08% for 2018.
+At December 28, 2019, borrowings under the Credit Facility accrued interest at a rate of 1.625% above LIBOR per annum or 0.625% above the highest of the prime rate, the federal funds rate plus 0.50% and one month LIBOR plus 1.00%.
+The average interest rate per annum on the debt under the Credit Facility was equal to 3.37% at the end of the period.
 The interest rates on borrowings under the Credit Facility may be adjusted quarterly based on the company's Funded Debt Less Unrestricted Cash to Pro Forma EBITDA (the "Leverage Ratio") on a rolling four-quarter basis.
 Additionally, a commitment fee based upon the Leverage Ratio is charged on the unused portion of the commitments under the Credit Facility.
-This variable commitment fee was equal to 0.25% per annum as of December 29, 2018.
+This variable commitment fee was equal to 0.25% per annum as of December 28, 2019.

 In addition, the company has other international credit facilities to fund working capital needs outside the United States and the United Kingdom.
-At December 29, 2018, these foreign credit facilities amounted to \$4.2 million in U.S. Dollars with a weighted average per annum interest rate of approximately 5.76%.
+At December 28, 2019, these foreign credit facilities amounted to \$3.6 million in U.S. Dollars with a weighted average per annum interest rate of approximately 5.18%.

 The company uses floating-to-fixed interest rate swap agreements to hedge variable interest rate risk associated with the Credit Facility.
-At December 29, 2018, the company had outstanding floating-to-fixed interest rate swaps totaling \$999.0 million notional amount carrying an average interest rate of 2.17% that mature in more than 12 months but less than 72 months.
+At December 28, 2019, the company had outstanding floating-to-fixed interest rate swaps totaling \$51.0 million notional amount carrying an average interest rate of 1.27% maturing in less than 12 months and \$897.0 million of notional amount carrying an average interest rate of 2.27% that mature in more than 12 months but less than 72 months.

-The Credit Facility matures on July 28, 2021, and accordingly has been classified as a long-term liability on the consolidated balance sheet.
+The Amended Facility matures on January 31, 2025, and accordingly has been classified as a long-term liability on the consolidated balance sheet.